AhmedHosniFahmi/Security_notes/Penetration_Testing/Operating Systems/Windows/Active Directory/Protocols.md

 ---
 # Kerberos
 Network-based authentication protocol that uses secret-key cryptography to verify the identity of users and services.
+All actors have to synchronize the time between them.
 The Kerberos protocol uses **port 88 (both TCP and UDP).**
 ##### Components in Kerberos:
 1. **Key Distribution Center (KDC)**: